The truth about.......SaaS (Software as a Service)

 A SaaS vendor can comply with these requests from a client only at a very high cost.

-SaaS HR Information Systems vendors would have to incorporate these specific changes to processes for all clients OR manage them inside a single code source separately for a specific client, driving down efficiencies and raising costs.
+SaaS HRIS vendors would have to incorporate these specific changes to processes for all clients OR manage them inside a single code source separately for a specific client, driving down efficiencies and raising costs.

 Changes to a SaaS based system outside the main deployment methodology can be next to impossible.
 A change for a single client means it is made for all clients on that SaaS system.
 Any change made in the SaaS environment has significant repercussions.